 Auditing a Course

 Auditing a course allows you to take a class without the benefit of a grade or credit for the purposes of self-enrichment and academic exploration.
 You can only audit courses on semester or yearlong programs, and you may audit a course only if the instructor for the course consents.
 Any program sponsor (foreign institutions, study abroad provider organizations, etc.) procedures and policies for auditing a course must be followed and regular attendance is expected.
-Audited courses will not be posted to your UW-Madison record nor will they count towards the minimum number of credits for participation as a full-time student on the program.
+Audited courses are not posted to your UW-Madison transcript nor will they count towards the minimum number of credits as a full-time student on the program.

 Taking a Course Pass/Fail